 In case you cannot read it, the official @Doritos account tweeted; “We already have Doritos for women — they’re called Doritos, and they’re loved by millions.”

-Kudos to the team that responded, with such humor, to that fire-hose of predominantly negative comments.
-Further, a PepsiCo representative added to the statement.
+Accolades to the team that responded with such humor to the deluge of predominantly negative comments.
+A PepsiCo representative added further commentary to the statement:

 “The reporting on a specific Doritos product for female consumers is inaccurate.
 We already have Doritos for women — they’re called Doritos, and they’re enjoyed by millions of people every day.
 At the same time, we know needs and preferences continue to evolve, and we’re always looking for new ways to engage and delight our consumers.”

-So, Was This the Plan from Leadership all Along?
+So, Was This the Plan by Leadership all Along?

 Leadership through Turbulence

-In the beginning of this article, we noted that Ms. Nooyi spoke to a conference about this very topic.
 You would expect an expert on the subject to avoid such pitfalls.
-However, in her own words: “Turbulence is the beginning of a fruitful process of transformation.“.
+However, Ms. Nooyi’s own words affirm, “Turbulence is the beginning of a fruitful process of transformation.”
 Are we beginning to see a streak of brilliance in the distance?

-With this in mind, consider what she has to say on the subject.
-As covered succinctly in the article: Stay calm during turbulent times: Indra Nooyi, Ms. Nooyi lays out four lessons for leadership to deal with it.
+With this in mind, consider what she had to say on the subject.
+As covered succinctly by thehindu.com, Nooyi lays out five lessons those in leadership can integrate to navigate tumult well.

-- Accept that turbulence is here to stay.
-Most successful companies are those that stay calm and think down to earth rather than showing aggressiveness to shorten the crisis period.
+- “First, accept that turbulence is here to stay.
+Most successful companies are those that stay calm and think down to earth rather than showing aggressiveness to shorten the crisis period.”

 The Missing Context

-While it is easy to attribute this campaign to a strategic decision, we need to delve a bit deeper.
+While it may be easy to attribute this campaign to a strategic design, we need to delve a bit deeper.
 As is often the case with anything viral, details become blurry.
-When asked specifically about demographic differences, Nooyi’s response included specifics.
-Consider this Q and A session from Freakanomics:
+When asked specifically about demographic differences, Nooyi included the following in this Q and A podcast session from Freakanomics: